-We drove to Verdun sot hat we could see some of the World War I monuments such as the Citade, Fort de Douaumont, and Douaumont Ossuary which is where the bones of over 130000 unidentified soldiers are buried.
-Its haunting and moving to see some of the skulls and bones through the windows.
+We drove to Verdun sot that we could see some of the World War I monuments such as the Douaumont Ossuary which is where the bones of over 130000 unidentified soldiers are buried.
+It’s haunting and moving to see some of the skulls and bones through the windows.

 Returning the car in Paris was a nightmare because we could not find a parking space to leave the car.
 We went the Avis location at Porte Maillot and then La Defense.
 We then headed to Trocadero to have a drink.
 We needed it!

 We spent the rest of our time in Paris walking around.
 Usually I’ll go from the Louvre all the way down the Champs Elysée to the Arc de Triomphe, then head to Galeries Lafayette, Printemps and then the left bank to Boulevard Saint Germain.

 Finally we did one of the best things I’ve ever done in Paris: take a bicycle tour of Paris at night with Fat Tire Bike Company.